<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3789014914652380&amp;ev=PageView&amp;noscript=1">

 Here are a few questions to consider when determining how you will use the space:

+Just because it has the word “mud” doesn’t mean it needs to look like a place where mud belongs—just the opposite.
 A mudroom isn't just about practicality; it can create a welcoming first impression.
 By keeping clutter under control and incorporating design elements you love, your mudroom can be both stylish and functional.
 This dedicated space promotes organization for everyone's peace of mind, whether it's for your family or visiting guests.

-You might consider pocketing doors to cover the washer and dryer.
-Instead of using the generic, plastic utility sink, you could design the space to house an undermount sink with cabinetry and a stone countertop or install a stylish wall-mounted sink.
+You might consider pocket doors to cover the washer and dryer.
+Instead of using the common generic, plastic utility sink, you could design the space to house an undermount sink with cabinetry and a stone countertop or install a stylish wall-mounted sink.
 Will you drop keys and mail here?
 Include a storage bench to store sporting equipment and double as a spot to put on your boots before you head outside.

 The basic cubby form is often a storage space up top, with a rectangular open box below with wall hooks or pegs for hanging hoodies and jackets.
 This is often separated by a bench seat.
 Below that is storage for sports gear and footwear.